• Contact

 Dr Pam Jarvis

-Pam is an author, chartered psychologist, historian, researcher and grandparent.
-Originally from London, but based in Leeds since 1986, she taught and researched across community education, schools, colleges and universities between 1994 and 2019, publishing many academic articles, books and chapters.
-She is currently a blogger and conference/training presenter, and has recently published her first novel “On Time”.
+Pam is an author, chartered psychologist, historian and grandparent.
+Originally from London, but based in Leeds since 1986, she taught and researched across community education, schools, colleges and universities for 30 years, publishing many academic articles, books and chapters.
+She is the author of two highly-rated time travel novels ‘On Time’ and ‘On Time for Eco’, and is currently working on the third book in the ‘On Time’ series.
+She blogs on Wordpress about psychology, history and writing fiction.
+Follow her on Bluesky

 Related Posts